Carbon Offsetting

 The carbon footprint is a measure of the amount of CO and other greenhouse gases (COe) emitted by human activity or accumulated over the complete life cycle of a product or service.
 A manufacturing process or lighting installation will always have a carbon footprint.
 Thorlux calculated that each luminaire indirectly creates an average of 2.8 kilograms of COe during its production and marketing to the point where it leaves the factory and is delivered on a company vehicle.

 No matter how efficient the luminaire is and how effective the control system is, a lighting installation still requires some electricity to operate.
 A 250 W luminaire, for example, may create up to 8.95 tonnes of COe due to the electricity used during its 20-year life.
 That is around 2,500 times the amount generated during its production.
 A 116 W garage forecourt floodlight operated on a 24-hour cycle will consume 1,120 kWh of electricity and indirectly produce 200 kg of COe per annum.
-Thorlux, being aware of its environmental responsibilities, has designed an in-house carbon offsetting scheme to enable the company and its customers to offset their carbon footprints.
+Thorlux, being aware of its environmental responsibilities, has designed an in-house Carbon Offsetting Scheme to enable the company and its customers to offset their carbon footprints.

 What is carbon offsetting?